Rotating planets in Newtonian gravity

+\no{\bf Remark.} The last equation shows that the vorticity is perpendicular to the density gradient.
+Has this been confirmed by observation? \b

+{\b The theory has been extensively applied; to the stability of cylindrical Couette flow (Fronsdal 2020b) [11], to capillarity and metastable states of thermodynamic fluids, and recently to Gravitational Waves (Fronsdal 2021) [12] and to calculate the speeds if the sounds in superfluid Helium.
+It provides the first field - theoretic model of rotating, relativistic fluids that respects the Bianchi identity and the equation of continuity.

-The principal feature of this paper is the action principle; in other respects it is far less complete than earlier models of planetary dynamics.
-See for example Beauvalet, Lainey, Arlot and Binzel (2012) or Stute, Kley and Mignone (2013).
-Another feature that is not always included in planetary dynamics is the requirement that the mass flow velocity field be harmonic, as it needs to be for all stationary flows.
+The principal feature of this paper is the action principle; in other respects it does not go as far as earlier models of planetary dynamics.
+See for example Beauvalet, Lainey, Arlot and Binzel (2013) [13] or Stute, Kley and Mignone (2013) [14].
+A feature that is not always included in planetary dynamics is the requirement that the mass flow velocity field be harmonic, as it needs to be in all stationary or quasi-static models.
 (See below.)
-Most important, the action principle is a framework with a greatly improved predictive power, as this paper demonstrates.
+Most important, this restriction reduces the number of adjustable parameters and this increases the value of the action principle as a framework with a greatly improved predictive power.

-Before attacking this problem in the full, Generally Relativistic setting, it is good strategy to study the problem in Newtonian Gravity.
-The system is a {\bf compressible fluid} in hydrodynamics; the forces arise from a fixed, central Newtonian potential, or from the mutual, gravitational interaction between the fluid elements and the pressure.
-Because the new Action Principle is a departure from the past, we present a summary account of it, before applying it to the principal components of the solar system.
-Harmonic expansions of the dynamical fields will include only the first three terms, except in a study of the hexagonal flows in Saturn.